Colony Group LLC Buys Shares of 12,021 Etsy, Inc. (NASDAQ:ETSY)

-Colony Group LLC acquired a new position in shares of Etsy, Inc. (NASDAQ:ETSY – Get Rating) during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor acquired 12,021 shares of the specialty retailer’s stock, valued at approximately $2,500,000.
+Colony Group LLC bought a new stake in shares of Etsy, Inc. (NASDAQ:ETSY – Get Rating) during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm bought 12,021 shares of the specialty retailer’s stock, valued at approximately $2,500,000.

-Other institutional investors also recently made changes to their positions in the company.
-Pinebridge Investments L.P. raised its stake in shares of Etsy by 19.4% during the 3rd quarter.
-Pinebridge Investments L.P. now owns 23,026 shares of the specialty retailer’s stock worth $4,788,000 after purchasing an additional 3,746 shares in the last quarter.
-Quadrature Capital Ltd bought a new stake in shares of Etsy during the 3rd quarter worth approximately $22,554,000.
-Marshall Wace North America L.P. raised its stake in shares of Etsy by 62.1% during the 2nd quarter.
-Marshall Wace North America L.P. now owns 289,614 shares of the specialty retailer’s stock worth $59,615,000 after purchasing an additional 110,996 shares in the last quarter.
-Teacher Retirement System of Texas raised its stake in shares of Etsy by 36.5% during the 3rd quarter.
-Teacher Retirement System of Texas now owns 55,378 shares of the specialty retailer’s stock worth $11,516,000 after purchasing an additional 14,797 shares in the last quarter.
-Finally, Commerce Bank raised its stake in shares of Etsy by 16.9% during the 3rd quarter.
-Commerce Bank now owns 5,233 shares of the specialty retailer’s stock worth $1,089,000 after purchasing an additional 757 shares in the last quarter.
-Institutional investors own 89.25% of the company’s stock.
+Other institutional investors and hedge funds have also modified their holdings of the company.
+Pinebridge Investments L.P. boosted its stake in Etsy by 19.4% during the 3rd quarter.
+Pinebridge Investments L.P. now owns 23,026 shares of the specialty retailer’s stock valued at $4,788,000 after purchasing an additional 3,746 shares during the last quarter.
+Quadrature Capital Ltd bought a new position in shares of Etsy during the 3rd quarter valued at $22,554,000.
+Marshall Wace North America L.P. lifted its holdings in shares of Etsy by 62.1% during the 2nd quarter.
+Marshall Wace North America L.P. now owns 289,614 shares of the specialty retailer’s stock valued at $59,615,000 after buying an additional 110,996 shares during the period.
+Teacher Retirement System of Texas lifted its holdings in shares of Etsy by 36.5% during the 3rd quarter.
+Teacher Retirement System of Texas now owns 55,378 shares of the specialty retailer’s stock valued at $11,516,000 after buying an additional 14,797 shares during the period.
+Finally, Commerce Bank lifted its holdings in shares of Etsy by 16.9% during the 3rd quarter.
+Commerce Bank now owns 5,233 shares of the specialty retailer’s stock valued at $1,089,000 after buying an additional 757 shares during the period.
+Institutional investors and hedge funds own 89.25% of the company’s stock.

-A number of equities research analysts have recently issued reports on the company.
-Stifel Nicolaus dropped their price objective on Etsy from $230.00 to $200.00 in a research note on Friday.
-Jefferies Financial Group decreased their target price on Etsy from $275.00 to $240.00 and set a “buy” rating on the stock in a report on Thursday, January 20th.
+Several research firms have recently weighed in on ETSY.
+UBS Group raised Etsy from a “sell” rating to a “neutral” rating and lowered their price target for the company from $215.00 to $180.00 in a report on Wednesday, February 2nd.
+BTIG Research lowered their price target on Etsy from $260.00 to $230.00 in a report on Tuesday, January 18th.
+Citigroup increased their price target on Etsy from $245.00 to $320.00 and gave the company a “buy” rating in a report on Wednesday, November 24th.
 They noted that the move was a valuation call.
-Wedbush boosted their target price on Etsy from $264.00 to $310.00 and gave the stock an “outperform” rating in a report on Wednesday, November 24th.
-Oppenheimer decreased their target price on Etsy from $285.00 to $225.00 in a report on Friday, January 21st.
+Oppenheimer lowered their price target on Etsy from $285.00 to $225.00 in a report on Friday, January 21st.
 Finally, Guggenheim decreased their target price on Etsy from $330.00 to $285.00 and set a “buy” rating on the stock in a report on Friday, January 7th.
-Five research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Etsy currently has a consensus rating of “Buy” and an average target price of $238.10.
+Five analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Etsy presently has a consensus rating of “Buy” and an average target price of $238.10.

-Etsy (NASDAQ:ETSY – Get Rating) last released its earnings results on Thursday, February 24th.
-The specialty retailer reported $1.11 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.76 by $0.35.
-The company had revenue of $717.14 million for the quarter, compared to analyst estimates of $685.45 million.
+Etsy (NASDAQ:ETSY – Get Rating) last issued its quarterly earnings results on Thursday, February 24th.
+The specialty retailer reported $1.11 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.76 by $0.35.
 Etsy had a return on equity of 77.17% and a net margin of 21.55%.
-Etsy’s quarterly revenue was up 16.2% on a year-over-year basis.
-During the same period in the prior year, the firm posted $1.08 EPS.
-On average, equities analysts anticipate that Etsy, Inc. will post 3.03 earnings per share for the current fiscal year.
+The business had revenue of $717.14 million during the quarter, compared to analyst estimates of $685.45 million.
+During the same quarter in the prior year, the business posted $1.08 EPS.
+Etsy’s revenue for the quarter was up 16.2% compared to the same quarter last year.
+On average, sell-side analysts forecast that Etsy, Inc. will post 3.03 EPS for the current fiscal year.

-In other news, CEO Josh Silverman sold 32,500 shares of the stock in a transaction on Thursday, December 23rd.
-The stock was sold at an average price of $224.85, for a total transaction of $7,307,625.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CAO Merilee Buckley sold 908 shares of the company’s stock in a transaction on Monday, January 3rd.
-The stock was sold at an average price of $213.71, for a total value of $194,048.68.
-The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 89,626 shares of company stock worth $20,369,583.
-3.80% of the stock is currently owned by insiders.

 About Etsy (Get Rating)